jlauemoeller/enzyme/README.md

 Enzyme allows you to work with complex data structures in a declarative way where you specify _where_ you want to extract or change data rather than _how_ to traverse the data structure step-by-step.
 This leads to more concise and maintainable code and makes it much easier to adapt to changing data structures.

-One particularly powerful aspect of functional lenses is their ability to conceptually focus on multiple values at once (e.g. all items in a list), and that they can be combined with filters, prisms, and isomorphisms to create complex queries and transformations.
-The lens focus is not limited to a single "node" in the data structure but simultaneously tracks multiple nodes as needed.

-### Dot and Colon Notation
+### String or Atom Keys

 So far, all our examples have been based on parsed JSON which yields nested maps with string keys, and lists.
 It would seem that keys are always assumed to be strings, making them unsuited for Elixir structs or maps with atom keys.
 However, the path syntax allows you to work with atom keys as well.
 Keys are treated as strings when using dot notation but you can use a ':' as the path separator to indicate that a key is an atom.
 So `company:name` means "first perform a lookup using the string `"company"`, then lookup `:name` in the result. `:company:name` would mean that both keys are atoms.
 You can mix and match dot and colon notation as needed.
 Atoms are always converted from strings using `String.to_existing_atom/1`, so make sure the atoms you reference already exist to avoid runtime errors.

-Use dot notation to access map keys:
+Use dot or colon notation to access map keys:

 ```elixir
 data = %{"company" => %Company{name: "Acme", founded: 1990}}